keycloak/keycloak/misc/CrossDataCenter.md

 Once your network is back and `site1` and `site2` can talk to each other, you may need to put the site online.
 This needs to be done manually through JMX or CLI in similar way as described in the [previous section](#take-site-offline).
-The JMX operation is `bringSiteOnline` .
 Again, you may need to check all the caches and bring them online.

 Once the sites are put online, it's usually good to:
 * Do the [state transfer](#state-transfer)